jlamande/aws-lambda-jenkins-agents/README.md

-# λ Lambda Jenkins Agent
+# λ Lambda Jenkins Agents

+*Companion repository of the [AWS Lambda Cloud Plugin for Jenkins](https://plugins.jenkins.io/aws-lambda-cloud/)*

 A Lambda Jenkins Agent is a Lambda function which connects to Jenkins as do slaves (nodes).
 Once it is connected and authenticated, Jenkins will pass to the Lambda function the different commands of your build (git, maven, ...).